wp-plugins/u-ching-decoder/readme.txt

 = Automatic Method =

 1. You're reading this, so click the 'install now' link above
-2. Activate the plugin `(in Plugins menu)`
+1. Activate the plugin `(in Plugins menu)`

 = Manual Method =

 1. Download the `(u-ching-decoder.zip)` file from this wordpress page
-2. Go to Plugins, new, upload the zip file.
+1. Go to Plugins, new, upload the zip file.
 It will create a directory: `u-ching-decoder`
-3. Activate the plugin `(in Plugins menu)`
+1. Activate the plugin `(in Plugins menu)`

 = Once installed, how to make it work: =

 1. Got to Widgets, and put a u-Ching Decoder widget into a sidebar
-2. Optional: insert shortcode `[u-ching-display]` into a post or page
+1. Optional: insert shortcode `[u-ching-display]` into a post or page
-3. Settings are at `Dashboard -> Settings -> u-Ching Settings`
+1. Settings are at `Dashboard -> Settings -> u-Ching Settings`

 == Frequently Asked Questions ==

-1. What is number?
+* Q: What is number?
-* A numbers is a quality with a certain frequency.
+* A: A number is a quality with a certain frequency.
 Mind works with the harmonic logic of numbers in order to create.

-2. What is a day?
+* Q: What is a day?
-* A day is one turn of the planet you are on.
+* A: A day is one turn of the planet you are on.
 Normally this appears in two periods, defined by the day light or not.

-3. What is time?
+* Q: What is time?
-* T(E)=Art.
+* A: T(E)=Art.
 (T) is time, factored by (E) energy equals equals Art.
 Only to be understand within the Law of No-Time.

-4. Why should I this tool?
+* Q: Why should I use this tool?
-* In time we are one unified mind.
+* A: In time we are one unified mind.
 To learn and experience this we use a harmonic timing system for synchronization.

-5. What is required to understand it?
+* Q: What is required to understand it?
-* A will to change your time system, study the numbers, start or continue a daily practice in no-time, unify in mind!
+* A: A will to change your time system, study the numbers, start or continue a daily practice in no-time, unify in mind!

 Time is Art